Legal History Certificate

 To receive the Legal History Certificate, you must take:

-- Two required courses: HIST 447 and 448 (plus a zero-credit HIST 485 in your last semester of the certificate, fulfilled by submitting a paper from any History class about a legal topic).
-The department offers 447 in the fall and 448 in the spring.
+- Two required courses: HIST 447 and 448.
+The history department offers 447 in the fall and 448 in the spring.

-Students interested in the Legal History Certificate should contact their academic advisor or the program’s primary faculty sponsor, Dr. Katherine Unterman (email@example.com).
+If you have any questions about the Legal History Certificate, you should contact the program’s primary faculty sponsor, Dr. Katherine Unterman (firstname.lastname@example.org).